 To get the attention you deserve, a well-written introduction is required.

-Furthermore, starting an introduction free the flow of words of a writer.
-Without an introduction, even with a plan, you are stick in front of a blank page.
+Furthermore, starting an introduction frees the flow of words of a writer.
+Without an introduction, even with a plan, you are stuck in front of a blank page.

 How to get their attention?

 Fortunately, you’re not the only one who wants to get the attention of your visitors and facing difficulties achieving it.
 And, when you’re not the only one struggling with a problem, it means people worked on a solution.